darasus/ai-blog/content/the-benefits-of-exercise-and-how-to-get-started.md

   or dancing.
 Strength training increases the amount of calories you burn, and it makes your muscles bigger and more metabolically active, which makes them burn even more calories.
+intro: >-
+  You don’t have to be an athlete, or even remotely active, to see benefits from exercising.
+Regular exercise not only makes you feel good, it can also help you live a longer, healthier life.

+  We all know that regular physical activity helps reduce the risk of obesity, hypertension, diabetes and other conditions related to sedentary lifestyles and poor eating habits.
+These benefits can be seen almost immediately and continue over time with consistent exercise.

+  The many benefits of exercise include: reducing stress, improving your mood and confidence; lowering your risk of heart disease and stroke; strengthening your bones and muscles; improving your balance and coordination; raising your metabolism so you burn more calories at rest; lowering your blood pressure; relieving depression; increasing oxygen to your brain so you think more clearly; increasing endorphins which makes you happier; giving you a healthy glow by improving skin tone and complexion, reducing acne and pimples.
 ---

 ## What Kind of Exercise Is Best?